Type 316 and 316L Stainless Steels

-Type 316 steel is an austenitic chromium-nickel stainless steel that contains between two and three percent molybdenum.
-The molybdenum content increases corrosion-resistance, improves resistance to pitting in chloride ion solutions, and increases strength at high temperatures.
+Type 316 steel is an austenitic chromium-nickel stainless steel that contains between two and 3% molybdenum.
+The molybdenum content increases corrosion resistance, improves resistance to pitting in chloride ion solutions, and increases strength at high temperatures.

 Type 316 grade stainless steel is particularly effective in acidic environments.
 This grade of steel is effective in protecting against corrosion caused by sulfuric, hydrochloric, acetic, formic, and tartaric acids, as well as acid sulfates and alkaline chlorides.

 How Type 316 Steel Is Used

 Common uses for type 316 stainless steel include in the construction of exhaust manifolds, furnace parts, heat exchangers, jet engine parts, pharmaceutical and photographic equipment, valve and pump parts, chemical processing equipment, tanks, and evaporators.
-It also is used in pulp, paper, and textile processing equipment and any parts exposed to marine environments.
+It also is used in pulp, paper, and textile processing equipment and for any parts exposed to marine environments.

 Qualities of Type 316L Steel

-Type 316L stainless steel is an extra-low carbon version of the 316 steel alloy.
 The lower carbon content in 316L minimizes deleterious carbide precipitation (carbon is drawn out of the metal and reacts with chromium due to heat, weakening the corrosion resistance) as a result of welding.
-Consequently, 316L is used when welding is required in order to ensure maximum corrosion resistance.
+Consequently, 316L is used when welding is required to ensure maximum corrosion resistance.

 Properties and Composition of 316 and 316L Steels

 - Density: 0.799g/cubic centimeter

-- Electrical resistivity: 74 microhm-cm (20 degrees Celsius)
+- Electrical resistivity: 74 microhm-centimeters (20 degrees Celsius)

 - Specific Heat: 0.50 kiloJoules/kilogram-Kelvin (0–100 degrees Celsius)